DISCLAIMER: This post may contain affiliate links.

 The 10 Things I Need My Daughter To Remember As She Grows Up

 1. You can do anything, but that doesn’t mean you are free of consequence.
-Be brave, be free, be smart, be adventurous, be courageous…just be aware there is always a consequence for what you choose.
-Be accountable.
+Be brave, be free, be smart, be adventurous, be courageous.
+Just be aware that there is always a consequence for what you choose.

 6. It’s okay to say no and mean it.
 It’s okay to stand up for yourself.

-7. Enjoy some time alone, love being with you: get to know you, finding what makes you tick, your inner authentic you.
+7. Enjoy some time alone, love being with you.
+Get to know you, finding what makes you tick, and your inner authentic you.

 8. Your weaknesses DO NOT DEFINE YOU.
 You are a shiny diamond with many fassets, sides, light shining through.

 I know some days are hard and you feel like your struggles are more than you can bare, but darling you are stronger than you think!